 The principal target organ systems in mice, rats, dogs, and monkeys dosed orally for up to 12 months with MMF were the hematopoietic and/or lymphoid systems.
 In these oral studies, the target organ changes were present at 100 mg/kg/day in the mouse, 6 mg/kg/day in the rat, 60 mg/kg/day in the dog, and 45 mg/kg/day in the monkey.
 Hematopoietic toxicity was evident in mice and rats primarily as decreased erythrocytic parameters and in dogs and monkeys primarily as decreased lymphocyte counts.
 Deaths related to anemia occurred in rats treated chronically with oral doses of 20 mg/kg/day.
 Lymphoid toxicity in rats, dogs, and monkeys included thymic atrophy and/or decreased numbers of active germinal centers in secondary lymphoid organs (lymph nodes, spleen, and/or intestine).

-levels for toxicity in subchronic/chronic studies in rat and monkey, as assessed in vitro by the effect of serum from dosed animals on lymphocyte mitogen response.
+Immunosuppression, the anticipated therapeutic mechanism, was achieved at or below no-effect dose levels for toxicity in subchronic/chronic studies in rat and monkey, as assessed in vitro by the effect of serum from dosed animals on lymphocyte mitogen response.

-Recovery from the hematopoietic and lymphoid toxicity of MMF was observed in the rat 1- and 6month studies after a one month postdosing recovery period.
+Recovery from the hematopoietic and lymphoid toxicity of MMF was observed in the rat 1and 6-month studies after a one month postdosing recovery period.
 Evaluation of recovery was planned for the 1- and 6 month monkey studies, but could not be accomplished due to the premature demise or termination of animals in affected dose groups.